 3. Activate Your Universal Account

 In order to register for classes, you must have activated your Universal Account in advance.
-If you need assistance or if you have forgotten your password, contact Academic Technology User Services Help Desk at 360.650.3333 or online at www.helpdesk.wwu.edu.
+If you need assistance or if you have forgotten your password, contact the ATUS Help Desk by e-mail or at 360.650.3333.
 Please keep track of your username and password, and bring these with you to campus.
 You also will need to know your Social Security Number during the registration process.

 As a registered student, you will receive a free Universal Account, which provides you with a number of technology resources to enhance your academic experience, including MyWestern e-mail, computer lab access, personal storage on network servers and dial-up internet access.
 Official University correspondence (including a preliminary Transfer Equivalency Report if you have earned college, Advanced Placement (AP), or International Baccalaureate (IB) credit) will be sent to your MyWestern email address so you are encouraged to read your MyWestern email messages regularly.